Wall Plank Installation

 Image P

 First, install the inside corner trims into each corner using adhesive.
-Allow 24 hours for the adhesive to cure.
 Make sure the corner trims are oriented as in the image below.
 Each inside corner trim piece has a full and a partial channel.
 The full channel will be against the back wall.

 The drawing below shows a top cross-section view of facing inside corners.